Samsung OMNIA Preview

 We will discuss the picture quality once, the final product is available on the market.
 However, from what we saw, we are optimists and believe that it will be possible to use the phrases “good pictures” and “Windows” in a single sentence.
 Videos are recorded with a 640х480 resolution and another promising fact, in mp4 format, which is much better than 3gp.

-media album look very good.
+The photo slides and the media album look very good.
 The last one contains all pictures, songs, videos, and document and offers easy management.
 OMNIA’s multimedia player capabilities have also been fiercely advertised.
 The built-in touch player is able to reproduce both, videos and songs.
 Unfortunately, the phone was unable to play DivX/XviD videos and we’ll have to wait for the final product in order to give our opinion in this aspect.

 Samsung OMNIA is definitely one of the most expected devices on the cell phone market, along with Sony Ericsson XPERIA X1 and HTC Touch Pro.
 From what we saw, we think there is a reason for that.
 A few very interesting ideas have been employed in it, in combination with promising hardware and we are eager to get the final product in order to see if it’s really going to be that good as it looks.